Applicants are required to have completed a Bachelors Degree prior to matriculation into the PharmD program.

 |Microbiology with lab||3||5|

 Students entering this program are required to complete a Bachelor’s degree prior to matriculation.
+Students who earn their undergraduate degree from a college/university outside of the United States are required to complete a core set of general education courses.

 Students will be sent an email asking them to complete the supplemental application.
 All applicants will be required to complete this prior to thier application being considered for admission.